 We cover everything you need to know about how the LSAT is scored in this detailed guide

 As you begin your journey towards becoming a lawyer, you are probably studying hard in preparation for the LSAT.
-But besides a rigorous study schedule, it’s also important to understand how exactly the LSAT is scored.
-Knowing the ins and outs of LSAT scoring will better prepare you to attack the exam and achieve your desired score.
+But besides a rigorous study schedule, it’s important to understand how exactly the LSAT is scored.
+Knowing the ins and outs of LSAT scoring will better prepare you to succeed.
 In this article, we cover how raw scores are converted into scaled scores and everything else you need to know about scoring on the LSAT exam.

 How is the LSAT Score Calculated?